 A fleet’s equipment choices are about more than simply moving freight efficiently.
-It’s just as much about taking care of the drivers—the men and women who are on the front lines making deliveries every day.
-In a world where driver retention and recruitment difficulties are compounded by outside factors like the economy and COVID, fleets need to take advantage of every tool at their disposal aimed at keeping their top-of-the-line drivers satisfied while running routes.
+It’s just as much about taking care of the drivers—the men and women on the front lines making deliveries daily.
+In a world where outside factors like the economy and COVID compound driver retention and recruitment difficulties, fleets must utilize every available tool to keep their top-of-the-line drivers satisfied while running routes.

 As is the case in any job, drivers want to be heard and have their top concerns—often safety and security-related—addressed.
-Sometimes, finding solutions to ongoing issues means tapping into new, innovative ideas.
+Finding solutions to ongoing issues sometimes means tapping into new, innovative ideas.

-For example, FleetPulse, Great Dane’s smart trailer telematics system, might seem at first glance to be a technician’s tool, but the mobile app and user-friendly online dashboard were also designed to be a boon for drivers.
-Alerts like lights out detection or real-time ATIS status, for instance, can potentially save drivers from having to deal with a major headache down the road.
+For example, FleetPulse, Great Dane’s smart trailer telematics system, might seem to be a technician’s tool at first glance, but the mobile app and user-friendly online dashboard were also designed to be a boon for drivers.
+Alerts like lights-out detection or real-time ATIS status, for instance, can potentially save drivers from having to deal with a major headache down the road.

 “FleetPulse was born out of feedback from drivers and fleets to make the pre-trip inspection easier for the driver,” says Dennis Skaradzinski, chief engineer at Great Dane.
 “As smart trailers evolve with more sensors, advanced warning for specific maintenance, and predicted potential downtime, it will allow drivers to drive more productively.”

-Spec’ing high-quality lighting both inside and outside the trailer is all about maximizing safety, security, and productivity for the driver.
-With this in mind, Great Dane offers LED work lights above side and rear trailer doors, as well as LED lighting inside the trailer.
+Spec’ing high-quality lighting inside and outside the trailer maximizes the driver’s safety, security, and productivity.
+With this in mind, Great Dane offers LED work lights above the side and rear trailer doors and LED lighting inside the trailer.

-For such a small detail, the benefits of spec’ing LED lighting over traditional incandescent bulbs are vast.
+The benefits of spec’ing LED lighting over traditional incandescent bulbs are vast for such a minor detail.
 For the fleet, LEDs use a small percentage of power compared to the power needed to illuminate incandescent bulbs.
-They also don’t produce as much heat and they last considerably longer.
+They also don’t produce as much heat and last considerably longer.

-The driver will literally see major benefits when working under LED lights.
-“These lights improve visibility inside the trailer by significantly increasing light output from a traditional dome lamp, translating into better productivity and a safer overall environment,” says Christian Lee, Great Dane vice president of engineering.
+The driver will see significant benefits when working under LED lights.
+“These lights improve visibility inside the trailer by significantly increasing light output from a traditional dome lamp, translating into better productivity and a safer overall environment,” says Christian Lee, Great Dane, vice president of engineering.

-“Improved interior lighting improves safety for workers placing and picking cargo,” says Rick Mullininx, Great Dane executive vice president of engineering.
+“Improved interior lighting improves safety for workers placing and picking cargo,” says Rick Mullininx, Great Dane, president and COO.

 “Slips and falls are a major concern for fleets, so we offer multiple options for safe entry and egress, as well as an anti-slip feature inside the trailer,” Mullininx says.
 “Our engineers are continuing to explore innovative ideas to make the trailer safer for drivers.”